 SVDS’s teen class features various guest presenters.
 A local physics teacher uses crash carts to show the effects of speed and mass and to explain why certain maneuvers like early braking matter.
 A veteran long-distance bicyclist tells what it’s like on the road and quizzes students on the surprising rules cars and bikes must observe.
 A former state liquor control investigator talks about the effects of alcohol and marijuana on driving.
 A Windham County sheriff explains what to do and not to do in a traffic stop, and has students examine a number of controversial encounters before conducting a mock stop in the Grad Center parking lot.

 Dave is fully insured; he and SVDS are licensed with the Vt.
 DMV.
 Dave uses a Subaru Impreza sedan with a passenger-side brake and automatic transmission for all instruction.
-His favorite teaching moment happens when students take the inside lane of the Exit 3 roundabout for the first time and marvel on exiting that it was nowhere near as bad as they expected, even when they have to go around again.
+His favorite teaching moment occurred when students took the inside lane of the Exit 3 roundabout for the first time and marveled on exiting that it was nowhere near as bad as they expected, even when they had to go around again.
+Rotarizing the roundabout (see above) should be a big relief for Dave and his students, once drivers figure the thing out.